Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: MAINTENANCE

 \textbf{ If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so? } If so, please provide a description.
 Will these contributions be validated/verified?
 If so, please describe how.
 If not, why not?
 Is there a process for communicating/distributing these contributions to other users?
-If so, please provide a description. \\
+If so, please provide a description. \\ Other researchers are welcome to extend or contribute to our dataset.
+They can either send a pull request to our GitHub repository (\url{http://github.com/stylebreeder}) or contact authors on \href{https://docs.google.com/forms/d/e/1FAIpQLSeM709MtC41P-0Z-dLip-Z-hX3c72O4RQ8sL5_Rfd_fpyQLfw/viewform?usp=sf_link}{Google form}.